PT-Hrothgar/PT-Hrothgar.github.io/README.md

 Wordle Master is a front-end web application that runs entirely with client-side JavaScript.
 Here are its files.

 ##### index.html
 This is, of course, the main HTML file that defines the page itself.
-It links to all the other pages (`styles.css`, `words.js`, `wordle.js`, and `interface.js`) to get them working, defines the document tree and all the DOM elements that `interface.js` expects to find, and contains the user guide.
+It links to all the other files (`styles.css`, `words.js`, `wordle.js`, and `interface.js`) to get them working, defines the document tree and all the DOM elements that `interface.js` expects to find, and contains the user guide.
 It also links to my Font Awesome kit so that we can use FA icons on the "edit" and "delete" buttons.
 There is a copyright notice at the bottom of the page with a link to `about_license.html`, which itself contains a link to `LICENSE.txt`.

 I decided during development that if somebody is visiting Wordle Master with JavaScript disabled in their browser, because the page won't work at all, it should give them a warning rather than show a completely unfunctional page.
 Thus, in `styles.css`, the page's wrapper element (`<div id="content-js-only">`) is hidden by default, and it is only shown by JavaScript.
 The only internal JavaScript in `index.html` is a short little script that does just that, and there is a large `<noscript>` element that directs the user to enable JavaScript.